 While trying to tackle the rise in tuition costs you need to first explore the free financial aid options available.
 If you still have additional costs to cover or you don’t qualify for scholarships then you can start exploring other options such as student loans.
 Now comes the next big question - Which are the best student loans for me?
-In order to do that you have to explore all the available options.
+To identify that you have to explore all the available options.
 It is important to understand that the best student loan is not just the one that covers the costs incurred but also the one that is easy to manage.
 If your student loans are hard to manage you should consider refinancing your student loans, this is a great way to make your student loans more manageable.

-Refinancing student loans with bad credit are also provided by some lenders.
-The borrower should have a fair knowledge about all these things before taking any apt decision.
+Refinance student loans with bad credit are also provided by some lenders.
+The borrower should have a fair knowledge about all the factors before taking any apt decision.

 Table of contents

-- The reason why credit is important in student loan refinancing?
+- Why credit is important in student loan refinancing?

 Private lenders who refinance student loans with bad credit